This post was most recently updated on September 21st, 2020

 Suppose “she sends you a photo and asks you how she is looking”.

 Nah, there is no fun in that.
-Let’s put some extra flavour to it.
+Let’s put some extra flavor to it.

 Suppose she sends you a photo with “a guy” and asks you how she is looking.